bevanhunt/cyberchipped-python/README.md

 ```

 ## Note
-CyberChipped will save a sqlite3 database to your working directory in order to persist the default thread for the assistant_name and user_id (user_id is optional).
+CyberChipped will save a sqlite3 database to your working directory in order to persist and manage threads.

 ## Source
 This is a hard fork of [Marvin](https://askmarvin.ai) pre-release